Denodo AI SDK - User Manual

 When upgrading the AI SDK, please make sure to follow these steps:

-- Back up the AI SDK configuration files (api/utils/sdk_config.env) and the sample chatbot configuration files (sample_chatbot/chatbot_config.env).
-Also, back up the vector store folder (to avoid regenerating the metadata) in /ai_sdk_vector_store (if it exists).
+- Back up your AI SDK configuration files (api/utils/sdk_config.env) and the sample chatbot configuration files (sample_chatbot/chatbot_config.env).

-- Delete the previous AI SDK’s python virtual environment or create a new one.
+- Delete the previous AI SDK’s python virtual environment.

 - Install the new AI SDK’s dependencies in the new python virtual environment.